cobalthq/cobalt-product-public-docs/content/en/SeverityLevels/_index.md

 ---

 {{% pageinfo %}}
-When our pentesters find vulnerabilities, they should also identify severity levels, to help you prioritize them.
+When our pentesters find vulnerabilities, they also identify severity levels, to help you prioritize them.
 {{% /pageinfo %}}